becky82/mteh/extra_chars/characters-to-know-exist.md

 > 嬲 (niǎo)
 > 嫐 (nǎo)

 You may also see things like 火炎焱燚 e.g. in online usernames.
-See [Repeated-component characters](repeated_components.md) for a fairly comprehensive list of characters which are composd of repeated components like this; they're often used decoratively.
+See [Repeated-component characters](repeated_components.md) for a fairly comprehensive list of characters which are composed of repeated components like this; they're often used decoratively.

 ### Syllables not covered by MteH